Warm Molasses Bread… and Love On Freeman Beach

 At first a reunion seemed hopeful.
 Then letters eventually went unanswered and Doris became the last of her sisters to be un-wed.
 A year would pass with no sign of Sam and much like what used to be the bustling shores of Seabreeze, their relationship became desolate, nothing but an old legend for folks to share.
 But there’s truth to this story, just like there’s truth to the account of Freeman Beach.
 All past down from person to person within my family, along with the recipe for cousin Doris’s warm molasses bread.

 I never had the pleasure of meeting the lovely love-struck Doris, however her recipe for warm sweet bread with hints of molasses and the rich flavor of chocolate is one that I use often.
+Her recipe carries her story and that of the people who found freedom and love on the shores of Freeman Beach.

 Warm Molasses Bread